All Episodes

 At some point, they are going to become the leaders of whatever it is they happen to be living in, whether it's in their community or in their careers or what have you.

-And so I just epitomized uh the the problem.
+And so I just epitomized the problem.

 Look at me, look at me, look at me, notice me, notice me.

-I'm telling you it's not healthy.
+I'm telling you, it's not healthy.

 All these people that want fame have no idea of the downsides of it.

-They never see the downside.
+They never see the downsides.

-Even when they do see the downsides of it, I'm wrong.
+And even when they do see the downsides of it, I'm wrong.

 They do see the downsides of it.